ChangWonjoo/study_gpt/README.md

 # study_gpt
-for studying LLM AI with nomad coder
+for studying LLM AI with nomad coder..